Calgary City Council

-The Calgary City Council is the legislative governing body that represents the citizens of Calgary.
+Calgary City Council is the legislative governing body that represents the citizens of Calgary.
 The council consists of 15 members: the chief elected official, titled the mayor, and 14 councillors.
 Jeromy Farkas was elected mayor in October 2025 as the city's 38th.
 The mayor represents the interests of the city as a whole.
 Each of the 14 councillors represents one of the city's 14 wards.

 Elections

 The mayor of Calgary is elected through a citywide vote by all eligible voters.
 The mayor is elected across the whole city using first past the post voting.
 Each councillor is elected by the largest group of constituents of each ward.
 The councillors represent the interests of their respective wards.
 The mayor and councillors hold the office for 4-year terms.
 The last municipal election was held on October 20, 2025.

 Governing system

 The Calgary city government is the council-manager form of government.
 The mayor and councillors oversee the City Manager and the administration of the city.

 Calgary's City Council is a council-policy committee system.
 The Council establishes its policies for governing the city based on information provided by four standing policy committees: